mehrshad-kashi/ISCN-UsingTransformerNetworks/README.md

 *"Comprehensive Analysis of Transformer Networks in Identifying Informative Sentences Containing Customer Needs"* (currently under review at *Expert Systems With Applications* journal).

-The study focuses on using Transformer-based architectures to identify informative sentences that capture customer needs from Amazon product reviews.
-The experiments are conducted across five distinct Amazon product domain reviews:
+The study uses Transformer-based architectures to identify sentences containing customer needs (informative sentences) from Amazon product reviews.
+The experiments are conducted across five sentence-level Amazon product domain reviews:
 - Oral-Care Products
 - Electronics
 - Sport & Outdoors
-- Baby Products
+- Baby
-- Books
+- Pet Supplies

 The research evaluates these models' ability to generalize across domains, highlighting their strengths and limitations.
 Through various experimental setups, it addresses key challenges in adopting Transformer-based models for customer needs analysis, such as task complexity and handling diverse datasets effectively.

 ## Repository Structure
 - `Notebooks/`
-  - Contains three Colab notebooks, each corresponding to a specific experiment in the study:
+  - This directory contains four Colab notebooks, each corresponding to a specific experiment presented in the study.
+The results of these experiments are associated with the following:
-    - **Table 3 Experiment:** [Notebook link or name]
+    - **Table 3:** [Notebook link or name]
+    - **Figure 4:** [Notebook link or name]
-    - **Figure 4 Experiment:** [Notebook link or name]
+    - **Figure 7:** [Notebook link or name]
-    - **Table 5 Experiment:** [Notebook link or name]
+    - **Table 5:** [Notebook link or name]
 - `README.md`: This file explains the repository structure and usage.

 ## Data Access
 To reproduce the results, the following datasets are required:

 1. **Oral-Care Products Dataset**: Instructions for accessing this dataset are provided in the paper.
-2. **Other Domains (Electronics, Sport & Outdoors, Baby, Books)**: These datasets are available on their respective GitHub pages: https://github.com/SvenStahlmann/HICSS-2023-Benchmarking-Machine-Learning-Models-for-Need-Identification/
+2. **Other Domains**: These datasets are available on their respective GitHub pages: https://github.com/SvenStahlmann/HICSS-2023-Benchmarking-Machine-Learning-Models-for-Need-Identification/

-Please ensure you comply with the licensing and terms of use for each dataset.
+Please ensure that you comply with the licensing and terms of use for each dataset and cite the relevant publications if you use these data.

 ## Experimental Setup
 All experiments were conducted in a Google Colab environment with the following configurations: